Vinishvats14/RentSplit/Readme.md

 🏠 RentSplit – Rent & Utility Split App

 RentSplit is a full-stack MERN application designed to help roommates split rent and utilities easily.
+Those who faces difficulties in distributing the money among the roommates then it's a great web app for the users you will have a monthly chart according to the expenses you spend .
+And MOREOVER you can add different houses for differnt houses .SO it is very good if you want expense management for a Flat or Pg .
 It supports expense receipts, monthly spending charts, and custom split ratios (50-30-20).

 🚀 Features